 A Change of Heart

 Simon Keith looks like a normal guy.
 He's a handsome man in his 40s.
-He's in shape, well-dressed, and groomed.
+He's in shape and well-dressed.
 Never in a million years would you think, "I bet he's had a heart transplant."
-Keith is one of the longest living heart transplant recipients, and has lived the majority of his life with his second heart.
+Keith is one of the longest living heart transplant recipients and has lived the majority of his life with his second heart.

 This comes from a man who at 18 played on his first professional soccer team, at 21 underwent a heart transplant, who then went on to collegiate and professional soccer teams, was named the No. 1 overall pick in the 1989 professional indoor soccer draft by the Cleveland Crunch of the Major Indoor Soccer League (MISL).
 After retiring from soccer, he became a successful entrepreneur.

 Keith grew up in a sports-focused family, and by the time he graduated high school, he was playing soccer on a professional level in Canada and then in England.
 But in 1984, when he was just 19 years old, Keith was diagnosed with myocarditis, a deterioration of the heart muscle.
 For nearly two years, Keith played with an ill-functioning heart and body.
 Games and practices often were followed by trips to the hospital.
 But Keith would not give in to his health problems.

 In 1986, Keith's parents took him to England, his birthplace, to investigate heart transplant surgeries.
 Later that year, he was given a new heart.
 He recovered swiftly and immediately returned to playing soccer in Victoria, Canada, where he grew up.
 The only problem was that he was no longer known as "Simon Keith, a great soccer player," instead he was "Simon Keith, the heart guy."